Uniqueness of ground state in the Edwards-Anderson spin glass model: Abstract

 \section{Abstract}

 It is proven rigorously that the ground state in the Edwards-Anderson spin glass model is unique in any dimension for almost all continuous random exchange interactions under a condition that a single spin breaks the global ${\mathbb Z}_2$ symmetry.
 This theorem implies that replica symmetry breaking does not occur at zero temperature.
 The site- and bond-overlap are concentrated at their maximal values.
 Behaviors of short range spin glass models turn out to be much different from those of mean field spin glass models near zero temperature.
+Errata have been attached at the final page.